Eulàlia Gassó Miracle

 Room number: D3.43, Darwinweg

 After my study in Biological Systems at the University of Barcelona I worked for two years at the Science Museum Cosmocaixa in Barcelona.
 Since 2001 I hold a position as collection manager at Naturalis.
-After several years of experience with insects and museum collections, in particular with the Coleptera collection, I started my training as a forensic entomologist in 2012 under the supervision of J. Huijbregts.
-Currently I work as Collection Manager of the Lepidoptera (Rhopalocera) collection, one of the most beautiful and complete collections of the world.
-Occasionally, I provide information as a Consultant in Forensic Entomology.
+After several years of experience with insects and museum collections, in particular with the Coleoptera collection, I started my training as a forensic entomologist in 2012 under the supervision of J. Huijbregts.
+Currently I am the Collection Manager of the Rhopalocera collection (butterflies), one of the most beautiful and interesting collections of the world.
+Occasionally, I provide information on Forensic Entomology.

 My curatorial responsibilities include the management (acquisition, development, archive), care (storage management, preparation, restoration) and accessibility (publication, data capture and loan policy) of the butterfly collection.